 Communicating with a Scientist

 The students were learning about toxicity, LD50, and NOEL (No Observable Effect Level) through a seed germination lab.
 Lisa Troy had read about Dr. Tanguay in the recent YALEe360 article, and she shared his research with the students.
 The students were very excited to speak to a “real” scientist who is engaged in meaningful work and making a difference.
-A highlight for the students was when they Skyped with Dr. Robert Tanguay.
+A highlight for the students was when they Skyped with Dr. Robyn Tanguay.

 Students were especially interested to learn how zebrafish are being used as models of human response to chemicals in research all over the world.
 They shared a long list of questions with Dr. Tanguay in preparation for the Skype event.